kliment/Printrun/README.md

 You will find the files in the new created directory 'dist'.
 You will find further and more detailed information in the script release_windows.bat.
 Further information for the linked submodul: [PrintrunGTK3](https://github.com/DivingDuck/PrintrunGTK3)
 Run Pronterface or Pronsole from the binary files or from source calling pronterface.py for the GUI version and pronsole.py for the commandline version.

-Run 'release_windows.bat' when you make changes or updates.
+Run 'release_windows.bat' when ever you make changes or updates.
 With each new run it will compile the binaries and update all involved libraries in the virtual environment if needed.
 Delete the virtual environment if you have problems with it.
 Use 'git submodule update --init --recursive' for updating the submodule

 ### macOS